Kamarl Grant

-Kamarl Antonio Grant (born 26 January 2003) is an English professional footballer who plays as a defender for club Millwall.
+Kamarl Antonio Grant (born 26 January 2003) is an English professional footballer who plays as a defender for Bromley, on loan from club Millwall.

 Career

 Grant began his career in the youth team at Crystal Palace before joining up with the Kinetic Foundation who changed his position from a forward to a central defender.
 He was captain of the side that reached the 3rd Round Proper of the 2019–20 FA Youth Cup, eventually falling to an 8–1 defeat to Wigan Athletic.
 His performances in this competition alerted professional clubs and he was signed by Premier League side Sheffield United in December 2019 and placed into the Academy.
 In September 2020, he signed for Northern Premier League Premier Division side Gainsborough Trinity on an initial one-month loan to cover injuries in their defence.
 After moving to Millwall, he signed on loan for Dagenham & Redbridge in September 2022.

 He joined Bromley on loan in February 2024.
 He rejoined Bromley in July 2024 on loan, following their promotion.

+On 14 January 2026, Grant joined League One side Blackpool on loan until the end of the season.

+In August 2026, Grant re-signed for Bromley, his third loan spell with the club.